ahwillia/PyNeuron-Toolbox/README.md

 `python setup.py install`

+I am updating this repository on a semi-regular basis, so check back for updates and [contact me](http://alexhwilliams.info) if you have questions.

 Tutorials
 ==========
 At the moment, only a few basic functions are included in the toolbox.
 These mostly relate to visualizing the morphology of model cells.
 [Click here for a tutorial on the morphology toolbox](http://alexhwilliams.info/code/pyneuron_morph.html) - the animations seem to work best when viewed in Chrome.